 Run through the dates of the Vietnam league so people know when to look for you on the field.

 It starts on January 31st and runs all the way to August.

 And what’s the reaction been in Vietnam to your return?

 They’re happy.
 We’re all happy.
 The owner is glad to have me back.
+We even got a whole new batch of size 5 soccer balls to train with.
 We have a new coach who I trained with for the first time on Tuesday, so I think we are going to have a good season this year.